micah7-clemson/consumer_pyramids_manager/README.md

 # Consumer Pyramids Manager
 This package is designed to allow for sampling, building, and managing the CMIE Consumer Pyramids Data.
-The program runs in a command line interface with options for updating the codebook when new data is added, selecting variables of interest, and building/sampling data as needed.
+The program runs in a GUI built with tkinkter and compiled for Apple Silicon Mac on version 15.2 using pyinstaller on python 3.10.
+See the release details for the latest version.
 <br/><br/>

 ## Author: